up/air/README.md

 	...
 	</script>

-Air tries to load the images for all screens.
+Air tries to load the images for all screens (as a background job).
 If one or more images are not found, you can see correlating error messages on the console, e.g. Firebug:

 	"NetworkError: 404 Not Found - http://example.com/MYIMAGE1-base.jpg"
 	"NetworkError: 404 Not Found - http://example.com/MYIMAGE2-wide.jpg"